 - pick a home office or at least a designated workspace

 - create office hours, and stick to them

-- don’t make social appointments during said office hours
+- don’t make social appointments during said working hours

 It’s important to develop structure for yourself and enforce it when people try to infringe.
 Many people will come to call, asking to have coffee, and you shouldn’t feel obligated to say yes.